nclient/NClient/README.md

 ### Extensions
 - [NClient.Extensions.DependencyInjection](https://www.nuget.org/packages/NClient.Extensions.DependencyInjection): Extension methods for registration of clients in ServiceCollection.

+### Tools
+- [dotnet-nclient](https://www.nuget.org/packages/dotnet-nclient): The tool for generating interfaces and DTO's by the OpenAPI (Swagger) specification.

 ### Providers
 - [NClient.Providers.Api.Rest](https://www.nuget.org/packages/NClient.Providers.Api.Rest): The provider that allows you to create clients for the REST API.